Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 “Yes ma’am.”

 The two men nodded and hustled to work on it, leaving Marty to deal with the shortwave radio.
-She’d elected to carry it herself---the radio itself wasn’t a big deal, being a sturdy chunk of hard-wearing equipment about the size of a shoebox, but it was attached to a hundred meter antenna on a reel, all stored as a hard-wearing olive drab backpack.
+She’d elected to carry it herself - the radio itself wasn’t a big deal, being a sturdy chunk of hard-wearing equipment about the size of a shoebox, but it was attached to a hundred meter antenna on a reel, all stored as a hard-wearing olive drab backpack.
 With that thing deployed and strung between two posts or buildings, the radio’s effective range was more or less anywhere on the planet.

 Right now though, she had it plugged into its *other* antenna, the shorter one that flopped and helicoptered crazily around above her head.
 It was all she could do to keep it from slapping her in the back of the head every time she bent down or entertained an impure thought of glancing any way but straight.
 Deacon, who had the filthiest sense of humor of anybody Marty had ever known, had gone suspiciously straight-faced.

 Marty was not a radio operator.
 None of them were.
 But it was a *survival* radio, intended to be used by whoever happened to bail out of the lifeboat and retrieve it, so the basic instructions were stuck to the top in big, idiot-proof print.
 That plus a sharp mind for technology translated to quickly getting a feel for how it worked, and Marty wasted no time in kneeling down to unsling the pack and uncoil the antenna reel.

-In minutes, she had it strung between the barn and the farmhouse, had run the cable through the wall of “sandbags”---repurposed fertilizer bags full of wet dirt---that the others were setting up, and soon enough she had a functional little command post set up, complete with a table.
+In minutes, she had it strung between the barn and the farmhouse, had run the cable through the wall of “sandbags” - repurposed fertilizer bags full of wet dirt - that the others were setting up, and soon enough she had a functional little command post set up, complete with a table.
 Not bad.

 Now to get back in touch with the other ‘boats.